 As we were shown our room, the only thing I can say was that we were speechless.
 I’m not sure why we received such a great upgrade.
 Was it because of Sharon’s Platinum Marriott status?
 Maybe it was because we booked with Virtuoso?

 Whatever the reason, I wasn’t going to complain.
 We entered via the living room entrance.

 The shower room was located immediately to the right.
 It had a rain shower head and a hand shower.

 Ahead of us was the living room.
 The furnishings were all brand new but still felt the same from before the renovation.
-The floors were a work of art to look at.
-We never even turned on the huge flat-screen TV on the wall.
+The floors were a work of art.
+We never even turned on the huge flat-screen TV.
 It didn’t matter for us, but there was no TV in the bedroom of the suite, so if you like to watch TV in bed, too bad.
 The work desk had plenty of plugs that were easily accessible for electronics.